 Fees for technical services: No withholding tax is imposed on fees for technical services paid to a resident.
-A 5% withholding tax applies on technical service fees paid to a non-resident third party, unless the rate is reduced under a tax treaty; the rate is 15% on technical service fees paid to non-resident related parties, unless the rate is reduced under a tax treaty.
+However, a 5% withholding tax applies to technical service fees paid to both non-resident third and related party, unless reduced under an applicable tax treaty.